winleafs/Winleafs/README.md

 TODOs and future features can be found on the [GitHub projects board](https://github.com/StijnOostdam/Winleafs/projects/1).

-## APIs used

-- [Icanhazip](http://icanhazip.com) To retrieve your IP address
-- [IP-API](http://ip-api.com/) To get your location based on your IP address
-- [Sunset Sunrise](https://sunrise-sunset.org/api) To get sunrise and sunset times based on your location

 ## Support

 You can [donate to us using Paypal](https://www.paypal.me/winleafs).